NGEE-Arctic/dapper/README.md

-# NGEEGEE
+# dapper
-Tools for using Google Earth Engine to fetch and format data for ELM
+Data PreParation for ELM Runs

 ## Setup and Installation